Local SEO and local search: how to measure the real impact on in-store traffic?

 Not monitoring performance is like moving forward blindly.
 Good reporting allows you to:

-- Linking digital presence and store visits: analyzing how local searches influence physical visits.
+- Link digital presence and store footfall: analyze how local searches influence physical visits.

-- Compare the impact of local SEO with other acquisition channels: identify whether it generates a more interesting return than other channels.
+- Compare the impact of local SEO with other acquisition levers: identify whether it generates a more interesting return than other channels.

-- Identify friction points: identify what is blocking the referencing of a establishment or harming its visibility.
+- Identify friction points: identify what blocks a business's indexing or harms its visibility.

 Without precise tracking, it's difficult to adjust a strategy or understand why some stores perform better than others.